gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 "We're fine.
 Oh, I'm so glad to see you!"

-"But Maddy---the boat!"
+"But Maddy---the boat!
+They're taking the boat!"
 Sindy pulled on her sleeve.

 Maddy spun around.
 Her heart sank.
 The two goats were drifting away on the current.

-"Turn around!" she yelled.
+"Come back!" she yelled.
 "Please!
 Come back!"

 "I don't know how!"
-Bluster shouted back to her.
+Bravo shouted through cupped paws.
 "But we'll get help!"

 Moments later they vanished into the night,